mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * Broader support of current APIM configurations.
 * Running API Portal in a Docker container.
 * Native support of Embedded Analytics.
-* Advancements in the current EMT mode.
+* Advancements in the current container mode.
 * Mutable policy configuration - that enables a policy to be modified without the need to bake in a new Docker image.
 * Reference architecture document for other cloud providers.